-Cosmetology students transferring from another Paul Mitchell School: A maximum of 600 hours will be accepted.
-To determine how many transfer hours the school accepts is based on passing a practical and written test and what is allowed by state board.
+Cosmetology students transferring from a non-Paul Mitchell School.

+A maximum of 250 hours will be accepted.
+The determination of how many transfer hours the school accepts is based on the combination of a practical test, and written test, and state board rules.